awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 An entry that has been in flight for this long is no longer considered in flight.

+### SleepMilli

+If the implementation must block, and no more intelligent signaling is used, then the implementation should sleep for this many milliseconds before reexamining the state of the cache.

 ## Behaviors

 All behaviors MUST be exactly the same as a [Local CMC](local-cryptographic-materials-cache.md),